shermanlo77/cptimeseries/compound_poisson/README.md

 # Compound Poisson
 * Copyright (c) 2020 Sherman Lo
+* MIT LICENSE

 Under the hood code for Bayesian inference for spatial-temporal compound-Poisson data.

 ## Sub-packages
 * `fit`
     * Wrapper classes for fitting the model onto data
 * `forecast`
     * Classes for conducting forecasts given the fitted model
 * `mcmc`
     * Implementations of MCMC algorithms and target distributions

 ## Description of code
 * `time_series.py` contains the base class `TimeSeries` used for single location time series.
 It uses the modules `terms.py`, which handles compound poisson terms and sums, `arma.py`, which handles ARMA terms for training and forecasting, and `parameter.py`, which handles the compound poisson parameters which varies with time.